 UTEP was also fueled by the stellar senior class of C.J.
 Cooper, Cedrick Lang and Julian Washburn, who etched their names into the school record book in numerous statistical categories.
 Only the third player in the history of C-USA to garner three appointments to the league's All-Defensive Team, Washburn was finally honored as the C-USA Defensive Player of the Year while routinely shutting down players of all sizes.

-The Miners posted wins over NCAA Tournament-bound NM State, Old Dominion and UAB last season.
+The Miners posted wins over NCAA Tournament-bound NM State, UAB and Xavier last season.
 They won nine of their last 11 C-USA games to snag the #2 seed in the league tournament.

 The 2013-14 campaign may have represented Floyd's finest coaching performance.
 Three guards that the Miners had signed for the season, including a McDonald's All-American, either fell short of academic expectations or never made it to campus.
 Two months into the season, the backcourt was further decimated with the loss of three more scholarship players.